GitauHarrison/notes/oop_python.md

 ### Deleter Method

-It is also possible to delete the value of a protect member.
+It is also possible to delete the value of a private member.
 All that needs to be done is to define a `deleter` method.

 ```python
 @get_phone.deleter